-The PIXEL QUALITY MAP is an 8-bit image with the same dimension as the image itself and contains a quality estimate of each pixel.
+The QUALITY MAP is an 8-bit image with the same dimensions as the image itself, containing a quality estimate of each pixel.
 The quality map exists for OSIRIS Level 2+ (CODMAC L3+) images, but not for OSIRIS Level 4 (CODMAC L5) images.

-The values stored in the quality map are generated by setting a given bit to value 1 for specific effects.
-If more than one effect is present in the data several different bits can be set.
-The following values are possible:
+The values in the quality map are composed of a series of 8 bits, with each bit representing a specific effect.
+If more than one effect affects the pixel, multiple bits are set to 1.
+The bit values are as follows: